V3ntus/v3ntus.github.io/_posts/2024-01-24-atomos-reverse-engineer.md

 ```

 ## Taking a peek inside
-After the unzip, we have a supposed firmware file, release notes, and oddly a `__MACOSX` Mac OS resource fork.
 The firmware file is the most appealing to me right now so let's figure out how to peek inside it.

 ```
 ventus@Ventus-PC:~/atomos$ file ATOMNJV.FW
 ATOMNJV.FW: TIM image, Pixel at (7,0) Size=1052x0
 ```

-Useless (maybe).
+`file` output looks useless (maybe).
+Did some research and the TIM image file format is used for PlayStation development.
 How about `binwalk`?
+Might get some more valuable info on the signatures found in the file.

 ```
 ventus@Ventus-PC:~/atomos$ binwalk ATOMNJV.FW